 The US dollar is the world’s reserve currency.
 However, if the dollar’s price falls against other currencies, it sometimes prompts to invest in gold for security.

-Gold is usually seen as a “safe haven” asset during uncertain, challenging times, because it is usually less volatile than other investments, like stocks.
+Gold is usually seen as a “haven” asset during uncertain, challenging times because it is usually less volatile than other investments, like stocks.

 Deflation is when prices decrease, businesses slow down, and the economy is buried under a lot of debt.

-An example of this was witnessed in the 1930s, when the Great Depression occurred, as well as in 2008 when the financial crisis hit different parts of the world.
+An example of this was witnessed in the 1930s when the Great Depression occurred, and in 2008, when the financial crisis hit different parts of the world.

 During the Great Depression, there was a huge purchasing power over gold, while prices dropped sharply.
 This is because people chose to collect cash, and the safest place to hold the cash was in gold (or gold bars even).